Chern insulators and topological flat bands in cavity-embedded kagome systems: MODEL

 To confirm whether the potential in Eq.~(\ref{eq:muffin-tin_potential}) imitates typical kagome and honeycomb lattices, we compute bulk energy bands in the absence of the light-matter interaction.
 We set $m=90\hbar^2 /(a^2 V_0), \hbar\omega_{\mathrm{c}}=0.2V_0, \rho_{\mathrm{H}}=0.3a$, and $\rho_{\mathrm{T}}=\rho_{\mathrm{H}}/3$, and use these parameters throughout this paper.
-If $V_0=0.2~\mathrm{eV}$ and $a=5.5$~\AA~ are chosen, the effective mass is given by $m=1.1\times 10^2 m_{\mathrm{e}}$ with the bare electron mass $m_{\mathrm{e}}$.
+For example, if $V_0=10.2~\mathrm{meV}$ and $a=100~\mathrm{nm}$ are chosen, we obtain $m=0.067 m_{\mathrm{e}}$ with the bare electron mass $m_{\mathrm{e}}$, which is in line with the effective mass of GaAs-based 2DEGs with patterned potential \cite{wang2024tuning}.
 Figure \ref{fig:periodic_bareband} (c) shows the three lowest energy bands for $\alpha =1$.
-We can find Dirac points at the $\mathrm{K}$ and $\mathrm{K}'$ points and a nearly flat band with band degeneracy at the $\Gamma$ point.
+We can find Dirac points at the $\mathrm{K}=2\pi/a(1/3, 1/\sqrt{3})$ and $\mathrm{K}' =2\pi/a(2/3, 0)$ points and a nearly flat band with band degeneracy at the $\Gamma=(0,0)$ point.
 This band structure is consistent with the previous study \cite{Xu2024_kagome_Muffintin}, and is similar to that of typical kagome systems \cite{Yin2022_kagome, Wang2024_kagome_review, Li2025_kagome_review, Wang2025_kagome_review}.
 We also show bulk bands for $\alpha =0$ in Fig.~\ref{fig:periodic_bareband} (d).
 In this case, the nearly flat band is shifted to higher energy.
 In contrast, the Dirac points remain at the $\mathrm{K}$ and $\mathrm{K}'$ points in the two lowest bands, which can be found in honeycomb lattice models such as graphene \cite{Castro09}.
 Hence, we call the systems with $\alpha =1$ and $\alpha =0$ kagome and honeycomb systems, respectively.